l3marr/labrepot3/index.md

 (some examples of directories)

 ## 4).
 Using the -amin option
+* This option is useful because it can be used to find files that have been recently opened.
 > We can use the `-amin` option to find files based on the time that they were last accessed

 > This will find all files that have been accessed 10 minutes ago or later: